Robert Catesby: Further recruitment

 By 20 July 1605, 36 barrels of gunpowder had been stored in the undercroft, but the ever-present threat of the plague yet again prorogued the opening of Parliament, this time until 5 November 1605.
 Catesby had borne much of the scheme's financial cost thus far, and was running out of money.
 As their plans moved closer to fruition, during a secret meeting at Bath in August at which he, Percy and Thomas Wintour were present, the plotters decided that "the company being yet but few" he was to be allowed to "call in whom he thought best".
 Catesby soon added Ambrose Rookwood, a staunch Catholic who was both young and wealthy, but who most importantly owned a stable of fine horses at Coldham.
 For the plan to work Rookwood and his horses needed to be close to the other conspirators, and so Catesby persuaded him to rent Clopton House at Stratford-upon-Avon.
 Francis Tresham was brought into the plot on 14 October.
 Also descended from William Catesby, Tresham was Robert's cousin, and as young children the two had often visited White Webbs.
 Although his account of the meeting is weighted with hindsight (when captured he sought to distance himself from the affair), he asked Catesby what support for the Catholics would be forthcoming once the king had been killed.
-Catesby's answer, "The necessity of the Catholics [was such that] it must needs be done", in Fraser's opinion demonstrates his unwavering view on the matter, held at least since his first meeting with Thomas Wintour early in 1604.
+Catesby's answer, "The necessity of the Catholics [was such that] it must needs be done", in Fraser's opinion this demonstrates his unwavering view on the matter, held at least since his first meeting with Thomas Wintour early in 1604.
 The final conspirator to be brought in was Everard Digby, on 21 October, at Harrowden.
 Catesby confided in Digby during a delayed Feast of Saint Luke.
 Like Rookwood, Digby was young and wealthy, and possessed a stable of horses.
 Catesby told him to rent Coughton Court near Alcester, so that he would "the better to be able to do good to the cause [kidnap Princess Elizabeth]".

 The day after Tresham's recruitment, Catesby exchanged greetings in London with Fawkes's former employer, Lord Montagu, and asked him "The Parliament, I think, brings your lordship up now?"
 Montagu told him that he was visiting a relative, and that he would be at Parliament in a few weeks' time.
 Catesby replied "I think your Lordship takes no pleasure to be there".
 Montague, who had already been imprisoned for speaking out in the House of Lords against anti-Catholic legislation, and who had no inclination to be present while more laws were introduced, agreed.
-Following the plot's failure he became a suspect and was arrested, but after intense lobbying he was released some months later.
+After the plot's failure he became a suspect and was arrested, but after intense lobbying he was released some months later.